TAMIRAT-FEREJA-T/bulk-image-to-pdf-convertor/README.md

 📄 Scanned Document to PDF Converter
 Effortlessly convert scanned document images into PDFs!
-This Python script automates the process, efficiently handling thousands of images (e.g., 8000+) with powerful features like multithreading, batch processing, and image compression.
+This Python script automates the process, efficiently handling thousands of images  with powerful features like multithreading, batch processing, and image compression.

 🌟 Features
 🚀 Batch Processing: Minimize memory usage by processing images in batches.